 After Ekos processes an image, it selects the brightest star and start measuring its HFR.
 It can automatically select the star, or you can select the star manually.
 It is usually recommended to select stars that are not too bright as they might get saturated during the focusing process.
 A magnitude 3 or 4 star is often sufficient.

 Because the HFR varies linearly with focus distance, it is possible to calculate the optimal focus point.
-In practice, Ekos performs several large iterations to until it get closer to the optimal focus where the gears change and smaller, finer moves are now made to reach the optimal focus.
-Ekos let the user set a configurable tolerance parameter, or how good is good enough.
+In practice, Ekos operates iteratively by moving in discreet steps, decided initially by the user-configurable step size and later by the slope of the V-curve, to get closer to the optimal focus position where it then changes gears and performs smaller, finer moves to reach the optimal focus.
+In the default Iterative algorithm, the focus process stops when the measured HFR is within the configurable tolerance of the minimum recorded HFR in the process.
+In other words, whenever the process starts searching for a solution within a narrow limited range, it checks if the current HFR is within % difference compared to the minimum HFR recorded, and if this condition is met then the autofocus process is considered successful.
 The default value is set to 1% and is sufficient for most situations.
-The Step options specify the number of initial ticks the focuser has to move (assuming an absolute focuser, this is NOT applicable to relative focusers).
-If the image is severaly out of focus, we set the step size high (i.e. > 250).
+The Step options specify the number of initial ticks the focuser has to move.
+If the image is severely out of focus, we set the step size high (i.e. > 250).
 On the other hand, if the focus is close to optimal focus, we set the step size to a more reasonable range (< 50).
-It takes trial and error to find the best starting tick, but Ekos only uses that for the first focus motion, as all subsequent motions depend on the V-Curve calculations.
+It takes trial and error to find the best starting tick, but Ekos only uses that for the first focus motion, as all subsequent motions depend on the V-Curve slope calculations.